-Cash-generating units Key assumptions Hangzhou Yide Gross profit margin and operating expenses Pre-tax discount rates Terminal growth rates Nova Film Annual revenue growth ratePre-tax discount ratesTerminal growth rates
+Cash-generating unit Key assumptions Hangzhou Yide Gross profit margin and operating expenses Pre-tax discount rate Terminal growth rate

-Gross profit margin and operating expenses - Gross profit margin are based on the average gross profit margin achieved in the year immediately before the budget year and are increased over the budget period for anticipated efficiency improvements.
+Gross profit margin and operating expenses - Gross profit margin is based on the average gross profit margin achieved in the year immediately before the budget year and is increased over the budget period for anticipated efficiency improvements.
 Estimates on operating expenses reflect management's commitment to maintain them at an acceptable level.